SAGE: Semantic-Aware Gray-Box Game Regression Testing with Large Language Models: Evaluation

 \textit{Minecraft.} Minecraft~\cite{minecraft2009} is a highly open-ended sandbox game with extremely rich interaction mechanisms and a vast state space, and has been widely adopted in AI research.
 This environment is suitable for evaluating the generalization ability and adaptive strategies of testing methods in open-world and exploratory tasks.
 The Minecraft environment used in our study is based on a custom mod currently under development.
 The tasks within this mod are inspired by the original achievement system, covering multiple interaction types such as resource collection, crafting, and combat.
 To ensure compatibility across baselines, complex operations are abstracted into parameterized commands (e.g., “mine,” “craft,” “move”), which are then mapped to atomic low-level actions.
 The environment is also fully observable, exposing key variables such as character position, inventory state, available resources, and tool usage.
 In this environment, we define 50 tasks and two version updates (V1$\rightarrow$V2 and V2$\rightarrow$V3), covering action space extensions, item accessibility adjustments, and quest logic modifications.
 All bugs recorded during development are retained and made reproducible through trigger mechanisms to ensure the authenticity and comparability of results.
-The embedded bugs mainly involve quest logic and trigger errors, resource or inventory inconsistencies, collision or pathfinding failures, and performance anomalies.
+The benchmark bugs mainly involve quest logic and trigger errors, resource or inventory inconsistencies, collision or pathfinding failures, and performance anomalies.
+As in Overcooked Plus, each retained defect is assigned a unique bug ID and a validated trigger-based oracle before evaluation; oracle validation is performed through manual replay and cross-check by multiple authors against the intended mod logic and update specification.
 This environment emphasizes long-term planning and strategic flexibility, making it suitable for evaluating the exploration breadth, behavioral diversity, and version adaptability of testing methods in open-world settings.